Written by Karl Perera, MA, DipLC

 Wrong!
 There is a great deal of variation in the levels of self esteem around the world.
 So which country has the highest self esteem?
-Which country has the lowest?
-How does self esteem change from country to country?
+And which country has the lowest?
+How does self esteem change from country to country, and what can we learn from these statistics?

 Well, take a look at the map below, compiled from research from several studies.
 There are some countries we don’t have data for, but it is VERY interesting.

-Key: High self esteem – dark green; Low self esteem – light green
+Key: High self esteem – dark green; light green is Low self esteem – (learn how it can be cured by following my tips on this page here)

-According to the research, here are the top five countries:
+According to research (Schmitt and Allik, 2005), here are the top five countries:

 - Serbia 2.
 Chile 3.
 Israel 4.
 Peru 5.
 Estonia

-The countries with the lowest level of self esteem are:
+The countries with the lowest levels of self esteem are:

 Japan, Hong Kong, Bangladesh, Czech republic and Taiwan.